wildfish/google-cloud-container-builder-example/README.rst

   they are labeled by the container name and not the step id.
 This seems odd when an id is available as most steps will likely use the same image.

-Until these are fixed we will be sticking with circle however the service is still in early beta and hopefully these will be addressed fairly early on.
+Until these are fixed we will be sticking with Circle however the service is still in early beta and hopefully these will be addressed fairly early on.